Mathématique: Chapter 58

 It was something.

-He closed his laptop and leaned back against the headboard of the bed, looking at the multicolored glaze of city lights beyond his windows.
+He closed his laptop and leaned back against the headboard of the bed, looking at the rainbow glaze of city lights beyond the windows.

-He wondered whether his spectral visitor had meant for him to find the Kreutzer.
+Had his spectral visitor meant for him to find the Kreutzer?

 Rush sighed.

-More likely the man didn’t exist at all, and was a cognitive side effect of the things on his head, or whatever had happened to strip him so effectively of all personal memory.
-Then again.
-Even if the man was some kind of cognitive epiphenomenon—it didn’t mean that Rush didn’t know him from somewhere.
+Most likely, the man didn’t exist at all.
+Most likely, he was a cognitive side effect of the things on Rush’s head, or whatever had happened to strip him so effectively of all personal memory.
+Then again, even if the man was a cognitive epiphenomenon—it didn’t mean Rush didn’t know him from somewhere.

 Possibly, he was extremely important.
-So important that he was, somehow, transcending what was otherwise a complete mnemonic block.
-Possibly.
+So important he was transcending what was otherwise a complete mnemonic block.

 In any case, the Beethoven had been a good tip.
-Not only had it given him the little personal connection he was capable of with his late wife, but it had given him three very conventional options to use for the upscale Manhattan restaurant scene.
-Sonata 8, second movement; Sonata 14, first movement; Für Elise.
+Not only had it given him the little personal connection he was capable of with his late wife, but it’d also granted him three (very conventional) options for performing at an upscale Manhattan restaurant: Sonata No. 8, second movement; Sonata No. 14, first movement; Für Elise.

 He stared into the darkness of his hotel room, pondering his options, then opened his spreadsheet.
-It was time to decide on the final lineup for what would likely to be a series of rather harrowing auditions, given his extremely limited access to a piano beforehand.
+It was time to decide on the final lineup for what would be a series of rather harrowing auditions, given his lack of access to a piano beforehand.

-He’d begin with the third movement of Mozart’s eleventh piano sonata—the one he’d already confirmed he could play.
-His impromptu performance at Dr. Geiszler’s keyboard had been very solid for something dredged up out of nowhere, with no warmup.
+He’d begin with the third movement of Mozart’s Piano Sonata No. 11—the one he’d already confirmed he could play.
+His impromptu performance at Dr. Geiszler’s keyboard had been startlingly solid for something dredged up out of nowhere, with no warmup.
 He was sure he could do it again.

 Schubert’s Impromptu in G-flat major was near the top of his list.
 He knew that one very well.
 Well enough that it, too, would likely claw its way out of his mind as if it lived there, behind that mnemonic wall; a separate thing, waiting to emerge fully formed.
 Absently, he fluttered his hand through a mid-air arpeggio, his articulation practiced and familiar and sure.
-Yes, that one would work for a restaurant as long as he didn’t make use of his full dynamic range—kept a low to moderate volume and energy the whole way.
+Yes, that one would work for a restaurant as long as he didn’t make use of his full dynamic range.

 He wasn’t certain.

 He sighed.
 The Mozart had—arrived.
 He hadn’t “remembered” it, per se.
 It had arrived.
 From his body.
-From layers of his cognition that were currently closed to him.
+From layers of cognition that were closed to him.
 Consequently?
-He wasn’t sure how alterable his early performances were going to be.
+He wasn’t sure how alterable his early performances would be.

-Third up would be Chopin’s Raindrop Prelude, though this was something of a risk, as the mood of the piece veered a bit dark, and he had the feeling his performance of it was going to angle into at least moderate drama.
+Third up would be Chopin’s Raindrop Prelude, though this was a risk, as the mood of the piece veered a bit dark, and he had the feeling his performance would angle into at least moderate drama.

 But what else could he use that he was certain he could play?

-If he needed a fourth option, he’d go with either Beethoven’s Sonata No. 8. or his Rondo a Capriccio in the case that the Mozart went over significantly better than the Chopin.
+If he needed a fourth option, he’d go with Beethoven’s Sonata No. 8. or his Rondo a Capriccio (in the case that the Mozart went over better than the Chopin).

-Rush climbed out from between crisp sheets, plugged his computer into the wall to charge, took the longest, most luxurious shower he’d ever experienced in his nine weeks of accessible mental existence, and fell asleep with extreme rapidity.
+Rush climbed from between crisp sheets, plugged his computer into the wall to charge, took the longest, most luxurious shower he’d ever experienced in his nine weeks of accessible mental existence, and fell asleep.

 “You the new piano guy?”

 Rush, waiting on a bench in the entryway of Au Coeur, looked up to see a young woman bearing an explosion of dark curls.
-She was wearing a black dress and opaque tights, but beneath the edges of her sleeves he could see the borders of mostly-concealed tattoos.
-Fish, perhaps?
+She wore a black dress and opaque tights, but beneath the edges of her sleeves he saw the borders of mostly concealed tattoos.

-“I very much hope so,” he said, squinting from the glare of the afternoon sun off an overhead chandelier.
+“I very much hope so.”
+He squinted in the glare of the afternoon sun off an overhead chandelier.

-“You look like you’re gonna be our new piano guy,” she said, her head cocked, considering him critically.
+“You look like you’re gonna be our new Piano Guy.”
+She considered him critically.
 “You have the right vibe.
 Nice accent.
 They’ll like that.
 You know any Gershwin?
-The last guy played a lot of Gershwin.”
+The last one played a whole lotta Gershwin.”

 “No,” Rush replied.
 “But I’m sure I could learn.”